axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.conf.5.md

   - Objects can be defined inline as well.
 This is useful if you use the object only once (for example, a filter).

   - To add comments to the configuration file, start a line with `#` and write your comments.
-These lines are ignored by {{% param "product.ose" %}}.
+These lines are ignored by {{% param "product.abbrev" %}}.

     ```shell
     #Comment: This is a stream source